soundaryavembaiyan/S2Ttravelswebsite/README.md

 # Traveloldwebsite
-In this website was made of using HTML, CSS, JAVASCRIPTHiand PHP
+This website was made up of using HTML, CSS, JAVASCRIPT and PHP(XAMPP)